 Pricing and Support

-Each of the shared and reseller hosting services is offered in Windows and Linux variants.
-All plans come with unlimited traffic and unlimited emails, but storage ranges from 100 MB to 5 GB depending on your subscription.
+They offer both Windows and Linux variants for their shared and reseller hosting services.
+Each plan includes unlimited traffic and unlimited emails, but the storage capacity varies from 100 MB to 5 GB based on your subscription.

 I like the fact that MonoVM provides a plethora of payment methods including credit cards, PayPal, and cryptocurrencies such as Bitcoin.
 I don’t like the fact that there is no money-back guarantee, but support told me that I could get a refund if I faced any unfixable problems.